argonlaser/talk-with-linux/README.md

 # talk-with-linux
 This repository aims to explore all the functionality of linux with simple programs.
 Lets talk with the linux !
-> Talk is cheap, just show the code - Linus Torvalds
+> "Talk is cheap.
+Show me the code." - Linus Torvalds

 # Install linux headers